M.Phil./ P.Grad. Dip. Film Studies - Theory, History, Practice

 The M.Phil. in Film Studies - Theory, History, Practice is a unique opportunity to embark upon a detailed investigation into the intellectual currents and aesthetic concerns surrounding the study and practice of film and digital media.
 From the outset, questions of history, theory and context combine with issues of close analysis and interpretation.
 Modules in screenwriting, creative documentary and editing allow students to balance film and digital media theory with practice.
 In addition, the course aims to develop the key transferable skills required for further postgraduate study.
 These include dissertation preparation, time management, and oral and written presentation, alongside an emphasis on independent critical thinking.

-The Department of Film Studies is located on the main campus of Trinity College in the heart of Dublin's city centre.
+Film Studies is located on the main campus of Trinity College in the heart of Dublin's city centre.
 It is just a stroll away from the city's major cultural attractions, including the Irish Film Institute, The Abbey and Gate Theatres, and the Temple Bar and Docklands areas.

 The M.Phil. in Film Studies - Theory, History, Practice is a one-year full-time course, running from late September to the end of the following August.
 Formal teaching and coursework will be completed by May, after which students will focus on their dissertations and need not be resident.